crs4/seal/docs/read_sort_index.rst

 Option:  ``--reducers``

-ReadSort by default issues 3 reduce tasks per node.
-You can override the default number of reduce tasks used with the ``--reducers`` option.
+ReadSort by default uses 3 * reduce tasks per node.
+You can override the default number of reduce tasks with the ``--reducers`` option.